shinnoki/postgis/README.md

 Postgres 14-bullseye
 Postgis 3.2.3

+## LICENSES

+Source code of this image was taken from [`postgis/docker-postgis`](https://github.com/postgis/docker-postgis), Copyright 2014 Original Authors.
+This package is licensed under the MIT license.
+See [docker-postgis/LICENSE](https://github.com/postgis/docker-postgis/blob/master/LICENSE) for details.

 ## How to use

 After following the [Quickstart with Docker](https://hasura.io/docs/latest/getting-started/docker-simple/) guide, add `postgis` to services like below.